hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 - **Individual deployment:** Deploy Terraform Enterprise directly onto prepared Linux instances using an executable installer.
 The installer can be automated (with configuration via a JSON file) or run interactively (with configuration via a web interface).

+ML: clarify this text which suggests pushing customers to clustering unnecessarily
     This method requires more effort to ensure availability and redundancy, and requires you to provision more infrastructure prior to deploying Terraform Enterprise.
 For more information about what's necessary to use this deployment mode effectively, see [Reference Architectures (Individual Deployment)](./reference-architecture/index.html).

 Decide which deployment method you want to use; if you choose individual deployment, also decide whether to use automated installation.
 Once you are ready to install, refer to the installation guide that matches your choice.